How to do Transcendental Meditation (TM) and my experience doing it

 It’s been close to 2 years since I got into TM and it’s the longest meditation technique that has stuck with me.
 I still remember my first week experimenting with TM and feeling that sense of innate calm and focus.
 It’s been my go-to technique to get a recharge.

-I wanted to share my personal experience and knowledge of T.M. in the hopes that you may have that you try it for yourself and experience a technique that may be as beneficial to you as it has been to me.
+I wanted to share my personal experience and knowledge of T.M. in the hopes that you try it for yourself and experience a technique that may be as beneficial to you as it has been to me.

 What does Transcendental Meditation mean?